piercebo/SpotifySP/README.md

 # SpotifySP

+Combines multiple datasets to build a customized Multi-Class Sentiment Classification model and a large-scale Natural Language Processing model.
+Using these models, a user can make a text-based request for a specific playlist they'd like to build.
+The two models perform a semantic analysis of the request and return a Spotify playlist that can be made via Spotify's API.

 Requires the following libraries: <br />
 PyTorch - ``` pip3 install torch torchvision torchaudio ``` (CPU version) <br />
 Pandas - ``` pip install pandas ``` <br />